theovassiliou/hc2-tools/README.md

   Type:         superuser
 ```

-This tests the connection to your Fibaro HC2 system and `-i` creates a config-file in `~/.hc2-tool/*` so that you do not have to reenter the information in subsequent to the hc2-tools calls.
+This tests the connection to your Fibaro HC2 system and `-i` creates a config-file in `~/.hc2-tool/*` so that you do not have to reenter the information after the hc2-tools calls.
-Of course you have to replace `<fibaroHc2Login>` and `<secretPassword>` with your credentials, and `<ip.address.of.hc2>` with the IP or DNS of your Fibaro HC2 system.
+Of course, you have to replace `<fibaroHc2Login>` and `<secretPassword>` with your credentials, and `<ip.address.of.hc2>` with the IP or hostname of your Fibaro HC2 system.

-To test the successfull configuration just use
+To test the successful configuration just use

 `hc2DownloadScene -t` which should get you the same result as above.